GoMarky/window-shortcut/README.md

 ## :warning:

-> ⚠️ By default, at every shortcut execute, we DO NOT prevent default behaviour of browser, by calling event.preventDefault().
+> ⚠️ By default, at every shortcut execution, we DO NOT prevent default behaviour of browser.
-> Make sure, by doing it by yourself.
+> Make sure, that you call `event.preventDefault()` if needed.
 > ⚠️ Note: Available only on desktop devices.
 Mobile browsers/devices is not support.
 (Due they don't have keyboards =))
 ---